steebchen/portfolio/src/content/jobs/suedsolutions.md

 url: 'https://www.suedsolutions.de/'
 ---

-- Developed and shipped apps for local companies
+- Developed apps and websites for local companies
 - Built Südsolution's company website
 - Südsolutions was a new startup in 2015, so I introduced new convenient tools & methods to the team